 We should all be familiar with pizza delivery already.
-Regardless of the order size, you should be tipping a minimum of $2 to $4.
+Regardless of the order size, you should be tipping a minimum of $2 to $4 depending upon how far you are from the store.
 Many pizza restaurants assess a delivery charge, stating that it's not a tip to the driver.
 While that's correct, the driver still typically gets it as a means to offset personal expenses associated with the delivery.
-But it's usually not enough to cover the low hourly wage, if one is even paid at all.
+But it's usually not enough to make ends meet.
 If you have an especially large order, you should tip a little extra.
 You should definitely tip extra if the driver pushed through piles of snow to get dinner to you.

 It's customary to tip a car valet when a car is returned to you.
 The customary tip is between two dollars and five dollars.
 Very often the person parking the car is not the same person bringing it back.
 So you might want to tip twice.

 It's also customary to tip a hairstylist or your barber.
 Consider tipping between 15% and 20% of the service.
 This also applies to manicures, pedicures, massages and the like.
 If you use the same person each time, tipping generously can very often get you great service on follow-up visits, thereby adding extra justification for the tip.
 Keep in mind that you should tip each person separately at a salon if you are receiving multiple services from multiple people.